 UPC Defined: The Universal Product Code (UPC) is a barcode symbology (i.e., a specific type of barcode), that is widely used in North America, and in countries including the UK, Australia, and New Zealand for tracking trade items in stores.
 Its most common form, the UPC-A, consists of 12 numerical digits, which are uniquely assigned to each trade item.

 UPCs can be purchased from a number of sites online.
 Here’s one that I’ve used and found the service pretty solid.
 Once again, the more you buy, the cheaper they are, but it’s not as ridiculous a discount as with ISBNs.
 One thing that’s cool about this service is they automatically generate the barcode with the UPC on it for you.

 The Good News: Each SERIES only needs ONE UPC code.
 So, for example THE RED TEN is a 10 issue mini-series.
 I can buy one UPC code ($9.99) and use it for the entire series.

-But, how then, does one tell one book from another.
+But, how then, do you tell one book from another, if they all have the same UPC?
 Glad you asked.

 Can I Get Your Digits?

 Each floppy series has a 5-digit extension code that identifies the issue number, the cover variant, and the printing number.